simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 Hypertension patients registered during a month in `region_name`

 **How it's calculated**

-The number of patients registered at a facility during a month where the patient:
+The number of patients registered at a facility that have at least one BP in the following 2 months after their registration month and where the patient:
 + Is not deleted
-+ The patient is hypertensive
++ Is hypertensive

-*Sample SQL query*
+### Monthly registered patients SQL query
 ```sql
 SELECT Count(DISTINCT "patients"."id") AS count_id,
        Date_trunc('month', "patients"."recorded_at"::timestamptz AT TIME ZONE 'ETC/UTC') AT TIME ZONE 'ETC/UTC' AS date_trunc_month_patients_recorded_at_timestamptz_at_time_zone_